 Let me say straight up: I wrestle with my faith.
 Most days I feel a little bit like Jacob, wrangling his blessing out of God.
 And most days I’m okay with that.
 I believe God made me a questioner and a wrestler for a reason, and I believe one of those reasons is so that I can connect more authentically with others.

-I’ve written two books – Spiritual Misfit: A Memoir of Uneasy Faith and 50 Women Every Christian Should Know: Learning from Heroines of the Faith – and my third, Katharina and Martin Luther: The Radical Marriage of a Runaway Nun and a Radical Monk, will be published in January 2017 (you can learn more about all three books here).
+I’ve also written three other books – Katharina and Martin Luther: The Radical Marriage of a Runaway Nun and a Radical Monk; Spiritual Misfit: A Memoir of Uneasy Faith and 50 Women Every Christian Should Know: Learning from Heroines of the Faith (you can learn more about all three books here) – and I write a monthly column for the Lincoln Journal Star.

 A native New Englander, I now live in Nebraska, where I discovered the Great Plains, grasshoppers the size of Cornish Hens and God.
 I’m married to Brad, an English professor who reads Moby Dick for fun.
-We have two boys, the laziest beagle/Corgi in the history of all dogs, and a lizard named Frill.
+We have two teenage boys (hold me), the laziest beagle/Corgi in the history of all dogs, and a lizard named Frill.

-If you’re curious about living out everyday faith and faith every day, click here to subscribe to my weekly blog posts and/or to The Back Patio, my monthly newsletter.
+If you’re curious about learning to listen to your soul along with me, click here to subscribe to my weekly blog posts and/or to The Back Patio, my monthly newsletter.
 When you subscribe you’ll receive:

 - News and updates about my most recent books and upcoming events